 Turning Leaf Residential Support believes that every individual has a right to feel safe and supported and to be treated with dignity and respect.
-Together, we aim to offer the best chance for success to those needing treatment-based care.
 We strive for inclusion, independence and individualization.
-Every person has a right to access effective service and treatment and to never be subjected to fear of harm or reprisal.
-We provide supports in a manner that engages their strengths and reinforces their ability to strive for positive changes.
-Our individuals are given the opportunity to develop new relationships and options for on going healthy socialisation.
+Every person has a right to access effective service and treatment.
+We provide supports in a manner that engages strengths and reinforces their ability to strive for positive changes.
+Our individuals are given the opportunity to develop new relationships and options for ongoing healthy socialization.
 All within a non-restrictive environment, providing convenient access to service.

 Turning Leaf Residential Support Services is designed to provide in-home person-centered treatment and supports to youth and adults living with intellectual challenge and mental illness.
-Together, we will assist the individual to develop skills that will apply to healthy and successful independent living.
+Together, we will assist the individual develop healthy independent living skills.
 This begins with promoting community presence, community participation, choice, competence and respect.
 Each support plan is tailored to meet their needs and is created in consultation with the individual, family members, our Director of Behaviour Analysis, referring agents, and school/Day Program representatives.
 With our unique range of placement options, individuals can move onto other programs as their development progresses.
 Each placement guarantees a stable, safe and supported living environment within community neighbourhoods throughout Manitoba and Saskatchewan.

 Our 24-hour shift-staffed homes each offer a welcoming and nurturing environment to both youth and adults.
 Support can be provided to an individual or group of individuals by a team of employees who rotate through the home according to an established schedule.
-Each home has a unique culture, developed and guided by Turning Leaf’s vision, values and principles which comprises the attitudes, experiences, and beliefs of the people who live there.
-Emphasis is placed on promoting healthy, age-appropriate activities and interaction, while still providing a therapeutic milieu, including counseling and support.
+Each home has a unique culture, developed and guided by Turning Leaf’s vision, values and principles.
+Emphasis is placed on promoting healthy, age-appropriate activities and interaction, while still providing counseling and support.
 Individuals receiving this service are currently demonstrating a desire to receive and engage in supports and acknowledge that attendance and commitment to positive change is essential to success in the program.

 Bridged Support enables participants to access the 24-hour support of a licensed shift-staffed home when they need it.
 This fusion model “bridges” the transition between Residential Support and Community Support for those who benefit from a more gradual change.

 Home Share, historically referred to as foster care, is a unique living arrangement for adults living with intellectual disabilities and mental illness.
 The home is the primary residence of both the individual being supported and the Home Share provider.
-The intent is to deliver long-term, short-term, transitional, or crisis supports, in a person-centered, non-restrictive, safe and nurturing environment that promotes growth and encourages personal choice and opportunity.
+The intent is to deliver long-term, short-term, transitional, or crisis supports, in a safe and nurturing person-centred environment that promotes growth, personal choice and opportunity.

 Turning Leaf is currently seeking Home Share providers that are nurturing, have a stable home and a passion for managing challenging situations or those that have a desire to learn the skills required.
 Together with the agency representative, an in-depth application process will be completed.
 This includes but is not limited to: